Bethenny Frankel Says She’s Married After Surprising ‘RHONY’ Exit

 Bethenny Frankel just keeps dropping bombshells.
-It hasn’t even been two days since the reality star announced unexpectedly that she was leaving the Real Housewives of New York City ahead of the show’s 12th season and now she’s had made another shocking statement.
+It has not even been two days since the reality star announced unexpectedly that she was leaving the Real Housewives of New York City ahead of the show’s 12th season, and now she’s had made another shocking statement.
 According to Us Weekly, Frankel tweeted that she is married.

 “To my NY hwives: GO GET EM!
 I had to go since I’m the only one that is actually married…that’s how crazy this ride is,” she tweeted on Friday.
 “You are all amazing, beautiful and strong.
 Spread your wings and fly!
 Xoxo @ramonasinger @CountessLuann @TinsleyMortimer @SonjatMorgan @dorindamedley.”

-Frankel hasn’t elaborated on the tweet, yet, but if the statement is accurate, it likely means that Frankel tied the knot on the sly with boyfriend Paul Bernon.
+Frankel hasn’t elaborated on the tweet yet, but if the statement is accurate, it likely means that Frankel tied the knot on the sly with boyfriend Paul Bernon.

 This would be Frankel’s third marriage.
 Her first was to Peter Sussman from 1996 to 1997, and later to Jason Hoppy from 2010 to 2016.
 Frankel shares a daughter, Bryn, 9, with the latter.
 Frankel has been embroiled in a nasty ongoing divorce with Hoppy as the pair fights over custody of their daughter.